56quarters/tunic/doc/source/usage.rst

 If the user doing the deploy will not have sudo permissions, the methods can be passed the ``use_sudo=False`` keyword argument to instruct them not to use sudo, but instead use the Fabric ``run`` command.
-When using the ``run`` command, the :meth:`tunic.api.ProjectSetup.set_permissions` method will not attempt to change the owner of the project deploys, only the permissions.
+When using the ``run`` command, the :meth:`tunic.core.ProjectSetup.set_permissions` method will not attempt to change the owner of the project deploys, only the permissions.

 As with most parts of the Tunic library, use of this class for project deploy